 Here's a video comparing two smaller body guitars: the "00" and parlor size.
 Wow!
 Did he say that the Adi wood is 20 years old?
 I may need to ask around about that.

-Pura Vida, yes I like Eastman Guitars.
+Anteriormente Pura Vida!, yes I like Eastman Guitars.
 The E10 OO at £1,149 and the E20 OM at £1,329.
 Both lovely guitars, but the wife has just informed me that I am not in the market for a new guitar, I wonder how she knows. 😁

 I listened, and frankly they both sound great!
 I would probably have to hear them in person to decide, as in the video they do not sound different enough to have a strong preference.
 Thanks for the video!